Travel Documents, Forms and Paperwork You Need to Prepare for Wallis and Futuna

 • Flight ticket/booking information

-• Return travel ticket or booking information
+• Onward travel ticket or booking information

-• Arrival Form
+• Passenger Arrival Form

-• Driver's license (if hiring a vehicle)
+• Driver's license or IDP (if hiring a vehicle)

 • Medical prescription (if applicable)

-• Scuba diving certification/eCard (if applicable).
+• Scuba diving certification/eCard (if scuba diving).

 Passport or French ID for Entering Wallis and Futuna